JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 <summary>Expand to see some useful commands using docker containers</summary>

-- To see the containers you have running, and get their ID: `docker container ls` (`-a` to see also stopped containers)
+- To see the containers you have running, and get their ID: `docker container ls`
+- To see also stopped containers: `docker container ls -a`
 - To stop the container: `docker stop <container>` or `exit`
 - To re-start the container: `docker start -ai <container>`
 - To delete a container: `docker container rm <container>`